Charles Young made a career of breaking down barriers in the segregated U.S. Army.

 In early 1913 Young contracted malarial blackwater fever and became so debilitated he could scarcely walk.
 Returning to the United States for treatment, he nearly died on the voyage home.
 He spent months recovering at home in Ohio, then returned to Liberia to complete his assignment, which he did in November 1915.

 Back on U.S. soil Young discovered he had achieved renown in the black community.
 The National Association for the Advancement of Colored People awarded him the Spingarn Medal in 1916, an annual award for outstanding achievement by a black American.
 (General Colin Powell is the only other career soldier to have earned the medal, in 1991.)
-In March 1916 Major Young took command of 2nd Squadron, 10th Cavalry, at Fort Huachuca, Ariz.—just in time to participate in the Army’s Punitive Expedition into Mexico.
-Mexican guerrilla leader Pancho Villa and his men had raided the Army’s garrison at Columbus, N.M., killing or wounding more than two-dozen soldiers and civilians, and Young and his troopers joined Brig.
+In March 1916, Major Young took command of 2nd Squadron, 10th Cavalry, at Fort Huachuca, Arizona—just in time to participate in the Army’s Punitive Expedition into Mexico.
+Mexican guerrilla leader Pancho Villa and his men had raided the Army’s garrison at Columbus, New Mexico, killing or wounding more than two-dozen soldiers and civilians, and Young and his troopers joined Brig.
 Gen. John J. “Black Jack” Pershing’s campaign in search of Villa.

 Young and his men ran into a large contingent of Villa’s troops at a ranch in Mexico on March 31, 1916.
 Determined to rout the guerrillas from their defensive position behind stone walls, Young led his mounted troopers in a whooping, shouting charge that so unnerved the defenders that they broke and ran.
 Two weeks later Young and the 10th Cavalry rescued embattled troopers from the 13th Cavalry who had been cornered by Mexican government troops and were fighting for their lives.
 The Mexicans had already killed or wounded a number of Americans, and their commander, Major Frank Tompkins, was reportedly so thrilled to see the reinforcements, he cried out, “By God, Young, I could kiss every one of you!”
 Quipped Young, who was riding at the head of the troops, “Hello, Tompkins!
 You can start in on me right now.”